lsh123/stats-rrdb/README.md

 Roadmap
 ---------
-* 	1.x.0 - query language updates: "select min, avg, max from ..." (instead of "select * from ..."),
-	joins - query multiple metrics in the same time, etc.
+* 	1.x.0 - query language joins to query multiple metrics in the same time